 When Liz bought her home in North Vancouver, she made a strong enough impression on her real estate lawyer that he offered to hire her and train her as a notary public.
 She accepted, and the offer quickly expanded to join him in setting up the infrastructure for title insurance in B.C.

-Liz spent 17 years working with the lawyer, Gordon Alteman, going on to become vice-president of his firm, Lender Services Ltd., and manager of the pacific region for the title insurance company, First Canadian Title (FCT)—“the largest mortgage processing centre in B.C.”
+She spent 17 years working with the lawyer, Gordon Alteman, going on to become vice-president of his firm, Lender Services Ltd., and manager of the pacific region for the title insurance company, First Canadian Title (FCT)—“the largest mortgage processing centre in B.C.”
 Their success was immense.
-“A very busy law firm will typically process about 500 transactions a month,” says Liz.
+“A very busy law firm will typically process about 500 transactions a month,” she says.
 “We were processing more than 7,000.”

 Always keen to take initiative, Liz had set up a network of 350 lawyers across B.C. to work with the company, as well as a call centre that fielded 30,000 calls each month.
 Their client roster included more than 1,000 banks and credit unions.

 By 2008, exhausted from workdays that often began with east coast calls at 3am Vancouver time, Liz (along with Gordon) was ready to retire.
 She’d been involved with Don Bosco’s Children’s Home and Child Haven International, both not-for-profit organizations that raise funds and support for underprivileged children and women in developing countries.
 Her plan was to stop working, and travel to Tibet and India to intern for the organizations.

 But that wouldn’t begin until 2009.
 It was only September 2008.
 And Liz never sits idle for long—especially when there are initiatives that require her involvement and people in need of her help.

 Gordon sits on the Board of Directors for Quest Food Exchange.
 When it came to his attention that the organization needed an interim Executive Director, he asked Liz if she would step in.